Warning diesel prices unlikely to fall in line with petrol

 However, prices for diesel - which until this year was typically cheaper than petrol - remain high.

-Automobile Association principal policy advisor Terry Collins told Morning Report that was unlikely to change much, with global refining capacity limited and unable to respond to demand.
+Automobile Association principal policy adviser Terry Collins told Morning Report that was unlikely to change much, with global refining capacity limited and unable to respond to demand.

 "I don't see it happening because we've got limited supply and it's a refinery - which takes years to build, it's expensive to operate, and it's been having difficulty to attract investment because of the low returns.